Digital rights management

 - 5 replies

-The first Digital rights management video game was released on September 20, 1980.
+The first Digital rights management video game was released in 1980.

 DRM: Online activation, DRM: Always Online, Feelies required, DRM removed, Impulse::GOO, SmartE copy protection, Solidshield, TAGES copy protection, StarForce copy protection, SecuROM copy protection, SafeDisc copy protection, ProtectCD, Protect Disc Copy Protection, DRM: Pinhole Copy Protection, ActiveMARK copy protection, PhenoProtect copy protection, Linux Game Publishing Copy Protection, ProtectCD-VOB Copy Protection, Uniloc copy protection, DRM: Media check, DRM: Encryption, GameShield, SoftwareShield IronWrap, DRM: Login, EA Access, DRM: Corrupt media, FADE, Online pass, Denuvo, DRM: Game altering, Soft Denchi